lyonad/S-box-Research-Analyzer/README.md

 **Note**: This tool is for research and educational purposes.
 The K44 S-box is an experimental modification and should not be used in production systems without extensive peer review and cryptanalysis.

+**Status**: ✅ Fully verified and working correctly according to the research paper specifications.